-- Demonstrate keyboarding skills necessary to secure employment in an executive office environment. - Create and compile documents which demonstrate proficiency in Microsoft Word, Excel, Access, PowerPoint, and Windows software. - Effectively use office technology including but not limited to: scanners, digital cameras, and fax machines. - Adapt to professional work ethic habits such as: attendance, performance, preparedness, and teamwork. - Discuss job search skills and techniques necessary for employment in an executive office environment. - Explain awareness of global/cultural issues as related to today's world.
+- Demonstrate keyboarding skills necessary to secure employment in an executive office environment. - Create and compile documents which demonstrate proficiency in Microsoft Word, Excel, and PowerPoint. - Adapt to professional work ethic habits such as: attendance, performance, preparedness, and teamwork. - Discuss job search skills and techniques necessary for employment in an executive office environment. - Explain awareness of global/cultural issues as related to today's world.